Maryland Lemon Law: Your Complete Legal Guide

 Written Notice Requirements

-The consumer’s written notice must:
+Your written notice must:

-- Be sent during the warranty period
+- Be sent during the warranty period (within 24 months or 18,000 miles)

-- Report the nonconformity, defect, or condition
+- Clearly report the nonconformity, defect, or condition

 - Be sent by certified mail with return receipt requested

-- Be directed to the manufacturer or factory branch
+- Be directed to the manufacturer or factory branch (not the dealer)

 The manufacturer must conspicuously disclose this notice procedure to the consumer in writing at the time of sale or delivery of the motor vehicle.